Informatievlaanderen/implementatie.data.vlaanderen.be/config/README.md

 	  "organisation": "GitHubOrganisation",       -- the organisation in github "repository" : "GeneratedRepository",       -- the repository in the organisation "private" : true,                           -- whether or not the repository is private.
-	  "gitEmail" : "toolchain@dev.specs.org",     -- the email address to indicate who is writing to the generated repository ( to make the git client happy)
+	  "gitEmail" : "toolchain@dev.specs.org",     -- The email of the git user that commits the change to the generated repository.
+Example "info@data.specs.org"
-	  "gitUser" : "toolchain"                     -- the username to indicate who is writing to the generated repository (to make the git client happy)
+	  "gitUser" : "toolchain"                     -- The user name of the git user that commits the change to the generated repository Example "Circle CI Builder"
   },
   "toolchainversion" : "3",             -- The toolchain version that is deployed, only adapt in case of toolchain management "toolchain" : {